dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_disconnect_plugin/readme.md

 Before generating the VerneMQ docker image, you MUST generate the _build with rebar3 and move the _build dir to dojot_disconnect_plugin.

-To enable the plugin, use:
+To enable the plugin, use (inside the container docker running verneMQ with the copy of the plugin):

     vmq-admin plugin enable --name dojot_disconnect_plugin --path <PathToYourPlugin>/dojot_disconnect_plugin/_build/default